 2021 Daniel Boone Bear Club Event

-It appears the Daniel Boone Bear Club event may move forward this year, however the date and venue remains unconfirmed at this time due to NC COVID restrictions .
+The Daniel Boone Bear Club event may move forward this year, however the September 25th at the New Extension Building (661 Vale Road), Newland, NC , at 10:30AM.
+We are hoping no new NC COVID restrictions will be in effect.
 The NCBHA will be attending and bringing our bear hunter merchandise.
 This is a great event and fund raiser for an organization that does a super job supporting the local community.

 As reported to the NCBHA Board of Directors: The Board reviewed reports that some NCWRC Commissioners of the Big Game Committee, discussed restructuring elements of the Coastal Bear Management Unit (CBMU) hunting season, possibly allowing an exclusive fall archery season.
 The NCBHA and numerous other bear hunter stakeholders have always opposed any exclusive bear hunting seasons segregated by method of take.
 Nothing has changed, the NCBHA continues to oppose a segregated season in any form.